UMANG13-coder/Neoapps.ai-Documentation/docs/User Guide/Project Creation/database_creation.md

 1. **Import Your Own Script**

    > Follow these straightforward guidelines to create a database by importing your own script.
 This method allows for seamless integration of existing database structures into Neoapps.AI.
-Simply adhere to the provided guidelines for database creation, ensuring a smooth and efficient process..
+Simply adhere to the provided [database creation guideline](databaseguidelines.md), ensuring a smooth and efficient process..

    ![Database Creation](../../../static/img/database_creation_using_importscript.gif)